gr0und-s3ct0r/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 $ pip install -r ./docsite_requirements.txt
 ```

-For working on bugfix, tests, or new features you need to install specific requirements:
+To working on bugfix, tests, or new features you need to install specific requirements:
 ```sh
 $ # minimal subset of requirements to install
 $ pip install -r ./test/runner/requirements/units.txt